Our members make great leaders.

 Mr. Cothran worked in real estate for 24 years before retiring.
 In 1990, he served as President of the Carlsbad Association of Realtors.
 In 1997, he was Chairman of the Membership Committee for the California Association of Realtors.

 Mr. Greving has been a member of the credit union’s Board of Directors since 2009.
-He has served as the Board’s Treasurer since 2011.
+He served as the Board’s Treasurer from 2011 to 2019.

 A U.S. Marine Corps veteran, Mr. Greving graduated from California State University San Marcos with a bachelor’s degree in Business Administration with an emphasis in Finance.
 He went on to earn a master’s degree in Accountancy from San Diego State University.
 Additionally, Mr. Greving has earned a Project Management Professional (PMP) designation from the Project Management Institute and has completed the Credit Union National Association’s Volunteer Achievement Program.